 (6.3)

-This means after the determination of the position of maximum intensity on the sensor array, the known geometrical setup of the optical path can be used to determine the unknown distance d of the object.
+This means that, after determining the position of maximum intensity on the sensor array, the known geometrical setup of the optical path can be used to find the unknown distance d of the object.
 Often, a linearization of the relation between the quantities x and d is applied (Hering et al. 2018, p.
 171).

 Example: A triangulation sensor features a geometric alignment of F = 10 mm and B = 5 mm.
 The maximum intensity on the detector is imaged at the position x = 2 mm.
 What is the distance d between the sensor and the workpiece?

-Solution: The distance can be determined with the aid of equation 6.3:
+Solution: The distance can be determined with the aid of Eqn.
+6.3:

 x=B∙Fd→d=B∙Fx=25 mm.